lewagon/dotfiles/05-Rails/03-Rails-restaurant-reviews/README.md

 ## Rails app generation

-You are going to use external specs wrote by the teachers to test your rails app.
+You are going to use external specs written by the teachers to test your rails app.
 Here is the setup you need:

 ```bash
 $ cd ~/code/<user.github_nickname>